dglaeser/fieldcompare/README.md

 fieldcompare dir --help
 ```

-There is also a Python API to customize your comparisons with fieldcompare, see the examples below and/or
+There is also a Python API to customize your comparisons with `fieldcompare`, see the examples below and/or
 the [API Documentation](https://dglaeser.gitlab.io/fieldcompare/).

 ## Installation